dimassuarez/APTAMD/README.md

 ## **User Guide**

 ### Initial model: `do_aptamer_edition`
 For a given aptamer sequence, its secondary (2D) structure can be predicted using the [mfold](http://www.unafold.org/DNA_form.php) algorithm.
 From the 2D mfold structure, initial 3D coordinates in PDB format can be obtained using the [RNA Composer webserver](https://rnacomposer.cs.put.poznan.pl/).
-The preliminary 3D models are processed automatically using `do_aptamer_edition.sh` that executes and monitors other scripts and programs of the [AMBER suite](https://ambermd.org/). `do_aptamer_edition.sh` transforms the atom and residue names of RNA to those of DNA, removes all 2’-hydroxyl groups on the ribose sugars, adds the missing methylene in thymines and all the H atoms, and assigns the required Molecular Mechanics (MM) parameters from the [parmbsc1 force field](https://mmb.irbbarcelona.org/www/ParmBSC1),  relaxes the internal geometry of the nucleobases and adds an octahedral box  water molecules including and Na+/Cl- counterions.
+The preliminary 3D models are processed automatically using `do_aptamer_edition.sh` that executes and monitors other scripts and programs of the [AMBER suite](https://ambermd.org/). `do_aptamer_edition.sh` transforms the atom and residue names of RNA to those of DNA, removes all 2’-hydroxyl groups on the ribose sugars, adds the missing methylene in thymines and all the H atoms, and assigns the required Molecular Mechanics (MM) parameters from the [parmbsc1 force field](https://mmb.irbbarcelona.org/www/ParmBSC1),  relaxes the internal geometry of the nucleobases and adds an octahedral box  of water molecules including and Na+/Cl- counterions.